ang-zeyu/infisearch/docs/src/search_configuration.md

         // Override for using query term proximity ranking or not.
 Disabled for mobile devices by default
         useQueryTermProximity: true,
     },

+    // Options for @morsels/search-ui, the user interface package

     // Id of input element to attach the search dropdown to
     inputId: 'morsels-search',